paramientos/appender/README.md

 ## Installation

-You can install the package via composer:
+You can install the package via composer for Laravel 5.6+:

 ```bash
 composer require soysaltan/appender